 FOR FAMILIES

-Jicaro Island welcomes children 12 and older year-round.
+Jicaro Island welcomes children eight-years-old and older.
 Sofa beds on the first floor of the casitas can be made up as a queen sleeper sofa so each casita can accommodate a maximum of 2 adults and 2 children.
-During peak family travel times from March 15-April 15 and from July 1- August 20 children as young as 8 may visit Jicaro with their families.

 Lifejackets are available though we recommend that children staying on the island already know how to swim.